ccampo133/slack-space-bot/README.md

 # Slack Space Bot

 A Slack bot that posts cool stuff about space.
 Right now it only does [APOD](http://apod.nasa.gov/apod/astropix.html).
-Maybe it will do more in the future.
+Maybe it will do more in the future (hopefully!).

 ## Installation